Lesson 3 - Foundational Teaching Strategies

 Option 2

 Imagine that you are working with a young child who is deafblind, and you have a good idea of the child’s preferences (e.g., loves to eat, enjoys music, likes slippery textures).
-Working with your teammates, select a preference.
-Then, create an activity to teach a math-related skill, such as counting, sorting, or ordering that takes advantage of the child’s preferences.
-To make this option more challenging, develop a list of the collaborative teammates, a thorough description of the selected activity, and the connections to student preferences.
+Select a preference and come up with an activity to teach a math-related skill, such as counting, sorting, or ordering, that takes advantage of the child’s preferences.

 Part 2 - Basic Strategies for Encouraging Interaction